MattGyverLee/keyman-engine-android-testing/README.md

 My Android app was based on KMSample2 and Keyman Engine 11, and I’m doing updates now.
 I tried newer versions of Keyman Engine, but only Version 11 (with no online updates) fully worked.
 Secondary Keyboards don’t load properly in many cases below.

+This is my minimal bug reproduction showing the problems in KMSample2 rather than my actual app.

 This testing procedure will require you to change or comment a couple of lines in the code for each setup:

 Change line 32 in app/build.gradle to switch between the various versions of the KM Android engine.